Our Team

 Kelli Lahman, LSSP, NCSP

-Kelli Lahman, L.S.S.P., N.C.S.P., is a second-year student in the Ph.D.
+Kelli Lahman, L.S.S.P., N.C.S.P., is a third-year student in the Ph.D.
 School Psychology program at the University of Houston.
-She is currently completing practicum in the Forensic Unit at the Harris County Juvenile Probation Department, providing assessment of children and adolescents pre- and post- adjunction.
+She is currently completing a practicum in the Forensic Unit at the Harris County Juvenile Probation Department, providing assessment of children and adolescents pre- and post-adjunction.
 Kelli is a student member on the National Association of School Psychologist’s Communiqué Editorial Board.
-Her research interests include evidence-based assessment and interventions focusing on disruptive behavior and mood disorders, investigating mindfulness deficits and their impact on pathological personality traits, and manifestations determination reviews.
+Her research interests include evidence-based assessment and interventions focusing on disruptive behavior and mood disorders, investigating mindfulness deficits and their impact on pathological personality traits, and manifestation determination reviews.
 Kelli plans to pursue a career as a research practitioner following graduation.

 “If people sat outside and looked at the stars each night, I’ll bet they’d live a lot differently.” – Calvin & Hobbes